Are Luxury Products More Durable? Common Fallacies Debunked

 Marketing and Branding Strategies in Luxury Sector

 Marketing and branding strategies in the luxury sector are carefully crafted to convey a sense of exclusivity, quality, and status, which are the cornerstones of luxury products.
-Brand managers in the luxury sector invest heavily in creating a brand image that is synonymous with luxury, elegance, and sophistication.
+Brand managers in the luxury sector invest heavily in creating a brand image synonymous with luxury, elegance, and sophistication.

 Another important aspect of luxury branding is brand equity.
 Luxury brands often have a long history and heritage, which adds to their perceived value.
 Brand equity is built through consistent messaging, high-quality products, and exceptional customer service.